carlonicora/RAW/game-mechanics.md

-25|Normal challenge, with a bit of effort you can do it 50|Difficult, you need to know your ability in order to succeed 75|Exceptional, only those who master the ability can do it 100+|Inhuman, the few that make it are the top of the top
+25|Normal challenge, with a bit of effort you can do it 50|Difficult, you need to know your ability in order to succeed 75|Exceptional, only those who master the ability can do it

-The threshold is set by the game master and indicates the level of success the action should reach in order to be successful.
+The threshold is set by the game master and indicates the ability result required in order to succeed.

+### Type of Actions

+There are two types of actions:
+- **Challenged** actions (*stealth VS awareness*)
+- **Unchallenged** actions (*jumping over a fence*).

+#### Challenged actions

+When the action of a character can be challenged by the counteraction of another character, then both character should check their ability result and compare the two.
+The higher wins.

+The **level of success or failure** is the difference between the two action results.

+`success = result 1 - result 2`

+#### Unchallenged actions

+Unchallenged actions are those actions which are not opposed by another character.
+The storyteller should define a threshold that the character should overcome.
+This threshold defines (in a percentage value) the complexity of the action.

+The **level of success or failure** is the difference between the threshold and the action result.

+`success = (ability + 1d20) - threshold`

+## Learning new abilities

+Every time a character wants to perform an ability they are not skilled in, they can use the trait on which the ability is based. **Athletics**, for example, is based on the trait **Body**.
+When a character tries to perform an **Athletics** check for the first time, they will roll the dice using the trait.
+If the character succeeds, they have the possibility to learn the ability as any other ability, as described in the character progression chapter.

 ## Combat

 Similarly to every action, the result of an attack depends if the attack is challenged (*punching VS dodging*) or unchallenged (*shooting another character*).

-In Jinx, fighting is dangerous.
+In Atlantis, fighting is dangerous.
 The game itself is designed to make combat a serious action with dire consequences.
 By no means we want to avoid combat situations, on the contrary, we believe they balance a well thought-through campaign.
-Yet, Jinx is a role-playing game which focuses on storytelling and abilities.
+Yet, Atlantis is a role-playing game which focuses on storytelling and abilities.
 Combat is no more important than any other skill.

 ### Challenged Attacks